Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Introduction

 The rest of the paper is organised as follows.
 In Section~\ref{sec:explore bifactor}, we formulate the exploratory bi-factor analysis problem as a constrained optimisation problem and propose an ALM for solving it.
 We also propose a BIC-based procedure for selecting the number of group factors.
 Simulation studies and a real data example are presented in Sections \ref{sec:sim} and \ref{sec:real data}, respectively, to evaluate the performance of the proposed method.
 We conclude with discussions in Section~\ref{sec:diss}.
-An extension of the proposed method to exploratory hierarchical factor analysis is given in the Appendix, including the extended method and a simulation study.
+The appendix in the supplementary material includes additional details about the computation, the simulation studies and the real data example, an extension of the proposed method to exploratory hierarchical factor analysis, and proof of the theoretical results.